ystreet/stun-proto/stun-types/README.md

    and in various RFCs, we are also not going to force a user to use our implementations (except for integrity and fingerprint attributes).
-2. Non-zero copy parsing. i.e. taking some input data and making no copies unless a specific attribute implement is required.
-This is not usually a big deal with most STUN messages but can become an issue with TURN usage and high bitrates transfers.
+2. Non-zero copy parsing. i.e. taking some input data and making no copies unless a specific attribute implementation requires.
+This is not usually a big deal with most STUN attributes as attributes are usually very small however this can become a significant issue with TURN usage where a STUN attribute contains the data sent and received.
 Our goal is to perform no copies of the data unless necessary. `stun-format`, `stun_codec`, `stun-rs` fail this design goal.
-The only other implementation I could find was `turn-rs` which contains a very small STUN implementation that is only enough for TURN usage.
+The only other implementation I could find at the time of writing was `turn-rs` which contains a very minimal STUN implementation that is only sufficient for TURN usage.
-3. Overly complicated with macros and additional traits.
+3. Overly complicated with macros and many traits.
 It shouldn't be necessary to implement STUN with complicated macros or `decoder`/`encoder` traits for messages and attributes.
-STUN is a relatively simple byte codec and does not require a complicated implementation. `stun-rs`, `stun_codec`, currently this design goal.
+STUN is a relatively simple byte codec and does not require a complicated implementation. `stun-rs`, `stun_codec`, currently fail this design goal.